-Al Alexan - Sa CITY OF PORTSMOUTH, N.H.
-BOARDS AND COMMISSIONS APPOINTMENT APPLICATION Instructions: Please print or type and complete all information.
-Please submit resume' along with this application.
-Committee: Arts and Non-Profits Initial applicant Name: 10m Kaufhold Telephone: 6039570619 Could you be contacted at work?
-YES NO VIF so, telephone# Street address: 53 Rugers St. Portsmouth Mailing address (if different ): Email address (for derk's office communication ): tomkaufhold@yah@c.com How long have you been a resident of Portsmouth?
-30 years Occupational background: Retired business systems analyst and retired Secondary matheducator.
-Please list experience you have in respect to this Board/Commission: I have been on the boards of the non protits ATDS Response Seaco ast and Seacoast bay men.
-I am avolunteer at the Portsmouth Hustorical Soviety.
-I founded the Seawast LG-BT History Project in 2015,
+Committee: Arks and Non-Profits Initial applicant Name: 10m Kaufhold Telephone: 603 957 0619 Could you be contacted at work?
+YES NO If so, telephone# Street address: 53 Rugers St. Portsmouth Mailing address (if different): Email address (for derks office communication): tankaufhold @ gahro com How long have you been a resident of Portsmouth?
+Occupational background: Retired business systems analyst and retired Seura any mathedreator. ------------------------------------ Please list experience you have in respect to this Board/Commission: There been unthe boards of the non-profits ATDS Response Seacoast and Seacoast boy men.
+I am I founded the Seawast LGBT History Project in 2015.
+OVER

 Have you contacted the chair of the Board/Commission to determine the time commitment involved?
-YES NO V Would you be able to commit to attending all meetings?
-YES 📈 NO 🦳 Reasons for wishing to serve: The ark and non-profits are vitul to the health and vibrancy of the community.
-They areadraw for both visitors and residents.
-I would to see the arts and non-posits work together be more inclusive of our diverse community Please list any organizations, groups, or other committees you are involved in: Portsmorth Hot orical Society Seawast NH LOBT HISTOM Project Please list two character references not related to you or city staff members: (Portsmouth references preferred) Name, address, telephone number 603-828-7527 2) Jun Hurdiman Rubup 1348 York MP.
-603-770-2335 Name, address, telephone numbe BY SUBMITTING-THIS APPLICATION-YOU UNDERSTAND THAT: ---- --This application is for consideration and does not mean you will necessarily be 1. appointed to this Board/Commission; and \\\\\ · ··----The Mayor will review your application, may contact you, check your references, 2.... and determine any potential conflict of interests; and This application may be forwarded to the City Council for consideration at the ---3.-Mayor's discretion: and If this application is forwarded to the City Council, they may consider the 4. application and vote on it at the next scheduled meeting.
+YES NO Would you be able to commit to attending all meetings?
+YES NO Reasons for wishing to serve: The arts and non-profits are vital to the health and ribrancy of the community.
+They are a draw for both visitors and residents.
+I would the to see the arts and non-profits work together to be more inclusive of our diverse community.
+Please list any organizations, groups, or other committees you are involved in: - Partsmorth Hot orical Society Seacoast NH LOGT History Project Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) Shevy word 230 Locke Ra.
+Ryc NH.
+U3970 603 828-7527 Name, address, telephone number 2) Tun Hurdinus Pubux 1348 York Me.
+603-770-2335 Name, address, telephone number BY SUBMITTING-THIS APPLICATION-YOU UNDERSTAND THAT: This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and This application may be forwarded to the City Council for consideration at the Mayor's discretion; and 4.
+If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting.
 5. Application will be kept on file for one year from date of receipt.
-2022 Date:\\\///7 Signature: If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
-Yes ( No Please submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH 03801 6/27/2012
+Signature: If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
+Yes \(\subset \) No \(\subset \) Please submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH 03801 6/27/2012

-CITY OF PORTSMOUTH, N.H.
-BOARDS AND COMMISSIONS APPOINTMENT APPLICATION Instructions: Please print or type and complete all information Please submit resume' along with this application Name: Amanda Kidd-Kestler Telephone: 631-413-2817 Could you be contacted at work?
+Committee: Cultural Plan Subcommittee Unitial applicant Committee: Cultural Plan Subcommittee Name: Amanda Kidd-Kestler Telephone: 631-413-2817 Could you be contacted at work?
 YES NO If so, telephone# 603-431-4230 Street address: 22 Pearl St., Apt.
-A ,Dover, NH Mailing address (if different ): Email address (for clerk's office communication ): Nhaa.gallerymanager@gmail.com How long have you been a resident of Portsmouth?
+A ,Dover, NH Mailing address (if different): Email address (for clerk's office Nhaa.gallerymanager@gmail.com How long have you been a resident of Portsmouth?
 Occupational background: I am the Executive Director of the New Hampshire Art Association.
 Please list experience you have in respect to this Board/Commission: I served on the Worcester Arts Council from 2017-2019 and participated in the creation of the Worcester Cultural Plan.
 I am a new resident to the Seacoast and I am a practicing visual artist.
+II□ OVER